-Parrots can be beautiful, exotic backyard visitors, and while birders in Australia, Africa and South America may have many native parrot species to attract, even birders in other locations might have feral or established parrot colonies nearby to visit the yard.
+Parrots can be beautiful, exotic backyard visitors.
+While birders in Australia, Africa, and South America may have many native parrot species to attract, even birders in other locations might have feral or established parrot colonies nearby to visit the yard.
 With care, any backyard birder can be successful attracting parrots.

 Why We Love Parrots

-Parrots, parakeets and lovebirds are charismatic birds with colorful plumage, playful personalities and charming expressions, all of which make them a delight in the backyard.
+Parrots, parakeets, and lovebirds are charismatic birds with colorful plumage, playful personalities, and charming expressions, all of which make them a delight in the yard.

 Many of these birds, especially those that may be escaped pets, can mimic human speech, and their acrobatic antics are always entertaining to watch.
 They are often gregarious and may visit a yard or feeding station in flocks with a regular daily routine and feeding times.

 There are several types of parrots that may be regular backyard visitors.
-Backyard birders who aren't fortunate enough to live within the native range of parrot species may still see escaped pets at their feeders, usually mixed in with other flocks of birds, or feral colonies of parrots may regularly visit backyards that meet their needs.
-By creating a parrot-friendly habitat in the backyard, any birder might be surprised by one of these colorful guests.
+Birders who aren't fortunate enough to live within the native range of parrot species may still see escaped pets at their feeders, usually mixed in with other flocks of birds.
+Feral or introduced colonies of parrots may also regularly visit yards that meet their needs.
+By creating a parrot-friendly habitat in the yard, any birder might be surprised by one of these colorful guests.

 How to Attract Parrots

-- Water: While some parrot species – those that consume large amounts of fruit – will drink less, they will visit bird baths to bathe.
+- Water: While parrot species that consume large amounts of fruit drink less, all of these birds still visit bird baths to bathe.
 The bath needs to be relatively large to accommodate these larger birds, and ground bird baths or low basins are typically preferred.
 The bath should be no more than 2-3 inches deep to encourage bathing, and the water should be kept clean and fresh.
 A bird bath fountain will attract more parrots with splashing sounds and the glitter of moving water, alerting birds to the available water source.

 - Shelter: Parrots are adapted to generally tropical climates, and they will be more likely to take shelter in broad-leafed deciduous trees and bright tropical plants.
 In areas where parrots are native, using native plants that the birds prefer is the best way to provide shelter, but birders in areas where only escaped or feral parrots may visit will need to have more creative birdscaping to attract parrots.
 Planting fruit trees is another way to attract parrots with both shelter and a ready food source.